tw-haiven/haiven/ui/README.md

 API calls in "dev" mode will be rewritten to localhost:8080, the Python backend

-## Publish to Team AI
+## Publish to Haiven

-Builds and then copies the static site to the folder from where it will be mounted into Team AI.
+Builds and then copies the static site to the folder from where it will be mounted into Haiven.

 ```
 yarn copy